 Get free tickets to screenings of TV shows

 Another great free way to spend a day is by scoring tickets to the live screening of your favourite TV shows.

 TV shows with audiences don't normally charge entry for tickets, rather, they're given out as part of a free ballot.
 Chat shows, comedy panels, quiz shows all need live audience reactions and it's really easy to sign up for tickets.

 These are just a few of the shows that you can score tickets for.
 Register your interest on the SRO Audiences website and if you're successful you'll be contacted with details on claiming your free tickets.

 Popular shows like The Graham Norton Show are extremely difficult to get tickets for, but priority booking makes it a lot easier.
 SRO Audiences offer a scheme where if you go and see and new TV show (one that people are less likely to opt to see off their own accord), then you'll get priority booking for the more sought-after tickets.

-It might surprise you, but volunteering at major UK festivals can often get you completely free entry, including top festivals like Bestival, Latitude and even Glastonbury.
+It might surprise you, but volunteering at major UK festivals can often get you completely free entry, including top festivals like Latitude, Camp Bestival and even Glastonbury.

-If you've ever been to a music festival (or can picture what thousands of people in a field plus copious amounts of alcohol looks like), it will come as no surprise that the aftermath of festivals is A LOT of rubbish.
-Despite bin points located at spots all over festival sites, the scene Monday morning generally looks like something out of the apocalypse.
+If you've ever been to a music festival (or can picture what thousands of people in a field plus copious amounts of alcohol looks like), it will come as no surprise that the aftermath of festivals has A LOT of rubbish.
+Despite bin points located at spots all over festival sites, the scene on a Monday morning generally looks like something out of the apocalypse.

 Volunteers are needed to help clear up the festival site and many offer free tickets in return.